leinapr/Node_Project/README.md

 - **PUT `/products/:id`**: Update an existing product.
 - **DELETE `/products/:id`**: Remove a product.

-We can test these endpoints using [Swagger UI](http://localhost:3000/api-docs) :
+We can test see these endpoints using [Swagger UI](http://localhost:3000/api-docs)
-- **Endpoint Descriptions**: Detailed descriptions of available endpoints.
-- **Testing Interface**: Directly test API calls from the Swagger UI.

 ---